Lehar Singh Siroya

 Lahar Singh Siroya (born 14 July 1948) is an Indian politician of the Bharatiya Janata Party (BJP).
 He got elected to Rajya Sabha (Upper House) as a Member of Parliament from Karnataka in July 2022.
 Previously Lahar Singh was a Member of the Karnataka Legislative Council for two consecutive terms from June 2010 to June 2022.

 Lahar Singh is an entrepreneur by profession and a politician by passion.
 As a senior party member, he has held various positions in the party from time to time.
 Currently, he is the co-treasurer of BJP Karnataka.

-A shrewd political strategist, Lahar Singh, is known to have the ear of people who matter in the BJP and is a crucial figure at the national level on political affairs of Karnataka.
+A political strategist, Lahar Singh, is known to have the ear of people who matter in the BJP and is a crucial figure at the national level on political affairs of Karnataka.
 Lahar Singh is known to be close to Prime Minister Shri Narendra Modi and former Karnataka Chief Minister B.S.
-Yediyurappa and is a valued interlocutor between the top BJP leadership in Delhi and Karnataka.
+Yediyurappa and is a interlocutor between the top BJP leadership in Delhi and Karnataka.